Non-QM Loans Explained: What Investors Need to Know

 • Property count limits: Conventional lenders typically cap financing at 10 properties.
 Non-QM lending has no such standard restriction.

-• Closing speed: Traditional loans can take 30 to 45 days.
+• Closing speed: Traditional mortgage can take 30 to 45 days.
 Many non-QM products close significantly faster, which matters when competing for deals.

 Types of Non-QM Loans

-Types of Non-QM Loans Every Investor Should Know
+Types of Real Estate Property Non-QM Loans Every Investor Should Know

-Not all non-QM loans are the same.
+Not all Real Estate Property Non-QM Loans are the same.
 Depending on your investment strategy, certain products will make more sense than others.

-With a DSCR loan, the lender qualifies you based on the property’s rental income rather than your personal income.
+With a Real Estate Property DSCR Loans, the lender qualifies you based on the property’s rental income rather than your personal income.
 If the property generates enough cash flow to cover the mortgage payment, you can qualify regardless of what your tax returns show.
-This is one of the most popular options for buy-and-hold investors and a core product that REIF Loans offers across Michigan and 43 states.
+This is one of the most popular options for buy-and-hold investors and a core product that Real Estate Investor Friendly Loans offers across Michigan and 43 states.

 Non-QM lending fits a specific set of borrowers particularly well.
 You might be a strong candidate if you match one or more of these profiles:

-• You are an investor with multiple financed properties who has hit conventional loan limits.
+• You are an investor with multiple financed properties who has hit conventional mortgage limits.

 • You are self-employed and your tax returns understate actual income due to deductions.